 The printed pamphlet is held in physical format as part of Manuscript Collection 1396, Folder 6 at Jones Memorial Library in Lynchburg, Virginia.

+Text of a lecture for the Sphex Club in Lynchburg.
 A Whole Lotta Shakin' Goin' On presented by Eric J. Sorenson, Sr. explores the geological history and impact of cataclysmic events such as earthquakes and volcanic eruptions.
 It traces the formation of the English Channel, the birth of the island of Surtsey, and major historic eruptions like Krakatoa and Mount Vesuvius.
 The paper discusses the development of geological theories, particularly plate tectonics and continental drift, and their role in understanding these phenomena.

 Kenneth R. Garren's talk, "A Wrecking Ball in Washington, DC?" delivered on November 13, 2014, critiques the Obama administration's plan to make college more affordable through a new rating system for colleges.
 Garren discusses the potential negative impacts of this system on higher education, shares feedback from various stakeholders, and highlights innovative approaches by some institutions to reduce costs and improve quality.